JohnVillanueva/Recipe-Recommendation-System/README.md

 Data was pulled from github account rtlee9 who prescraped data from Allrecipes.com, Foodnetwork.com, and Epicurious.com. ~12500 recipes are included, including the title, ingredients, and instructions for each recipe.

 ### Goals:
-1. Perform unsupervised Topic Modeling on the recipes to groups recipes into categories.
-Then performing TextRank on the generated topics to produce keyword summarizations that can stand in as category names for each topic.
+1. Perform unsupervised Topic Modeling on the recipes to group recipes into categories.
+Then perform TextRank on the generated topics to produce keyword summarizations that can stand in as category names for each topic.
-2. Create a search algorithm that utilizes similarity scoring to rank recipes accoring to the most greatest similarity to the search query.
+2. Create a search algorithm that utilizes similarity scoring to rank recipes according to the greatest similarity to the search query.

 ![Data Model Flow Chart](RecipeDataFlowChart.png)